Building Your Dream Southwestern Home

 It’s common to see adobe homes with rounded exteriors as an additional layer of clay mixture is often applied over the main wall layer.
 This is to provide more insulation and keep cracks from developing.
 Small windows are also a key element, and this is because smaller windows restrict heat from entering the home.

 Exposed wooden components

 The Southwestern home also borrows from the Pueblo-style architecture with its breezy patios and open courtyards.
 These exterior additions allow cool breezes to enter the house and provide a space for people to sit, relax, or eat outside without getting baked by the sun.
-Patios often have roofs or overhangs to provide shade, and are enriched with plants and water features.
+Patios often have roofs or overhangs to provide shade and are enriched with plants and water features.
 It’s also common to see a fireplace or pit in the patio as it makes the space more comfortable and usable during freezing nights.

 Elements from outside

 The Southwestern home style may be centuries-old, but it’s still a popular choice among desert inhabitants, thanks to its natural beauty and inherent practicality.
-It’s a testament to the fact that our ancestors were very deliberate with their building techniques, and that this knowledge is still relevant today, particularly in the context of energy efficiency.
+It’s a testament that our ancestors were very deliberate with their building techniques and that this knowledge is still relevant today, particularly in the context of energy efficiency.
 It’s true what they say that you only need to look into the past to find solutions for the future.
 So if you’re looking to build your dream Southwestern home, you’ve got plenty of inspiration and wisdom to draw from.